Man Utd keeper Henderson completes Forest loan

 "Again, Dean is someone who has attracted a lot of interest from other clubs and we're delighted that he has chosen to Nottingham Forest for our return to the Premier League."

-Henderson is the second arrival of the window at the City Ground, with forward Taiwo Awoniyi having joined from Union Berlin.
+Henderson is the second arrival of the window for Forest, with forward Taiwo Awoniyi having joined from Union Berlin.

 Forest defeated Huddersfield Town in May's Championship play-off final to earn promotion back to the Premier League for the first time since 1999.